Aeroluna/LunaCoopMod/README.md

 - Added Nuclear Mines to Brutal+ costing 3 points.

 Replaces Going Nuclear with Nuclear Mines.
 Going Nuclear can be incredibly frustrating losing your entire army because you looked away for 2 seconds.
 Nuclear Mines keeps the scary nuclear explosions without needing constant attention.

+- Nerfed Going Nuclear nuke effect to no longer reveal explosion area to Amon.
+- Nerfed Nuclear Mines nuke effect to no longer reveal explosion area to Amon.
+- Nerfed Mutually Assured Destruction nuke effect to no longer reveal explosion area to Amon.

+No more getting revealed for walking in a nuke's area.
+Especially noticeably when combined with the Laser Drill mutation.

 - Added Infestation Station to Brutal+ costing 3 points.
 - Added Great Wall to Brutal+ costing 5 points.